omise/challenges/README.md

 * amount_usd
   * total amount of each user per day in USD.

-## CSV output requirements:
+## CSV output requirements: -User summary report aggregating the above report, which contains date, user id, and amount in usd.

-### Historical user trades

-- file name shall be `HIST_TRADES_YYYYMMMDD.csv`
-- YYYYMMDD is the trade date.
-One CSV file is correspond to one trade date.
-- the file should be sorted by trade id, side, user id.

-### User summary report

 - file name shall be `USER_DAILY_YYYYMMMDD.csv`
 - YYYYMMDD is the trade date.
 One CSV file is correspond to one trade date.

-## Technical requirements
+## Technical requirements (Overall)

 -  Use Apache Spark(Python) or [Apache Beam](https://beam.apache.org/) frameworks.
 -  Include a README file that explains how we can deploy your code.